secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk/index.html.md

 For UK based employees GitLab provides paid membership of medical insurance with AXA PPP.
 This private medical insurance level is named Business Health Select with core cover.
 Family members can be added to the insurance and GitLab will pay 66% of the cost to include them.
 Further information can also be found in the [AXA PPP Brochure](https://drive.google.com/file/d/1hN_lCecnd10E4D0hCvd_TCsyDuRv6WBe/view?usp=sharing).

 Please let the People Experience team know if you would like to join the scheme via email to people-exp@domain.
 Include the full names and date of birth of all dependants you would like added to the scheme.
 The People Experience team will forward your request to our UK HR partners by email.
+Please note that it can take 7 - 10 working days to receive a reply and confirmation from AXA PPP.

-The UK HR partner's contact information can be found in the Entity and Co-Employer HR Contacts note in the PeopleOps vault in 1Password.
+FYI People Experience team: The UK HR partner's contact information can be found in the Entity and Co-Employer HR Contacts note in the PeopleOps vault in 1Password.

 The current coverage includes: